adithya2424/EmbeddedEdgeAI/README.md

 ## Note:

-I will add support code for the deployment of these optimized models in STM32 NUCLEO boards very soon.
-I am open to collaborate with fellow innovators.
+I will include support code for deploying these optimized models on ARM Cortex M series and eventually with A series.

 ## Acknowledgments